Phurga/obsidian_vault/concepts/biodiversity intactness index.md

 - reptiles
 - bids
 - amphibia
+### geographic
+6 ecosystem types are adressed (population impact is per ecosystem type) but richness data is associated to ecoregions
 ## Formula
 The BII depends on the taxon richness,
 > The BII gives the average richness- and area-weighted impact of a set of activities on the populations of a given group of organisms in a specific area.
 The population impact (_I__ijk_) is defined as the population of species group _i_ under land use activity _k_ in ecosystem _j_, relative to a reference population in the same ecosystem type.
 The BII is calculated as: